americocunhajr/HarvesterOpt/README.md

 - **A. Cunha Jr**, *Enhancing the performance of a bistable energy harvesting device via the cross-entropy method*, Nonlinear Dynamics, 103:137-155, 2021 <a href="https://doi.org/10.1007/s11071-020-06109-0" target="_blank">DOI</a>

 Preprint available <a href="https://hal.archives-ouvertes.fr/hal-01531845v3" target="_blank">here</a>.

+### Features
+- Optimizes energy recovery in bistable piezo-magneto-elastic energy harvesting systems
+- Utilizes advanced optimization algorithms for maximum efficiency
+- Supports customization of optimization parameters and constraints
+- Includes visualization tools for simulation results
+- Offers well-documented, easy-to-understand code
+- Designed with an educational approach for intuitive use

 ### Usage
 To get started with **HarvesterOpt**, follow these steps: